Certificate Program Guidelines

 Criteria for Approval

-- The proposed sequence of course work must offer a clear and appropriate educational objective at the post-baccalaureate level.
+The proposed curriculum must offer a clear and appropriate educational objective at the graduate level.

-- The proposed curriculum will achieve its educational objective in an efficient and well-defined manner.
+The proposed sequence of courses must express a clear educational objective to be achieved in an efficient and defined manner.

-- A perceived need for such a certificate should exist.
-This provision might be defined in terms of either external markets (i.e., external demand for the skills associated with such a certificate) or internal academic means (i.e., the need for a critical mass of students in a given discipline).
+A perceived need for such a certificate should exist.
+This provision might be defined in terms of either external markets (e.g., external demand for the skills associated with such a certificate) or internal academic needs (e.g., the need for a critical mass of students in a given discipline).

-- If the area of study for a certificate requires new courses, those courses must go through the regular Faculty Senate Approval Process, approved by the appropriate department heads/chairs and deans of the colleges/schools in which the contributing course work is offered.
+If the area of study for a certificate requires new courses, those courses must be approved by the Faculty Senate Course Approval process.

 Completing Proposal Form